marcusoftnet/marcusoftnet.github.io/_posts/2006-10-25-nunit-testing-asynchronous-events.md

 The event handling delegate sets the method variables to the return values from the event and finally switch the `EventHandled` - to true so that the assertions can be run.

-Here's the code for a
+Here's the code for an example:
-example:

 ```c#
 [Test(Description = "Demo Async call")]